mongodb/docs/source/reference/javascript.rst

    Call this method on a query to over ride MongoDB's default index selection and query optimization process.
 Specify, as an argument, the name which index the query should use to fulfill the query.
-Use :js:func:`getIndexes()' to return a list of indexes on the current collection.
+Use :js:func:`getIndexes()` to return a list of indexes on the current collection.

    .. seealso:: ":operator:`$hint`